SaraVieira/postcss-caralho/README.md

 ## License

-Use as you please to confuse people and enjoy
+Use as you please to confuse people and enjoy (MIT)